 We are going to start installing a Comprehensive Drainage system into Fairways and Approaches to make the Course more playable in the wetter periods.
 This drainage will never stop some of the excessive flooding conditions we have had this Winter, BUT what it will do is to enable the surfaces to cope with the rainfall and drain the surfaces quicker.
 At the moment the water has nowhere to go and just sits on the surfaces as the clay subsoil underneath is saturated.

-have been checked by a qualified Drainage Consultant.
+The plans and install methods have been checked by a qualified Drainage Consultant.

 The plan consists installing Main, Primary and Secondary Drainage.
 We have measured and surveyed all 18 holes and then prioritised where we feel is best to start, but this depends massively on ground and Weather conditions and maintenance of your Golf Course.

 Overall, we will be laying in excess of 3,500M of Mains Drainage, in excess of 7,000M of Primary Drainage and in excess of 80,000M of Secondary drainage over the next 3-4 years!

 These will be installed in the appropriate places in the Rough just along the edges of Fairways and Approaches.

 They will consist of a trench with 100mm perforated pipe covered with a non-woven Geo textile Sock (this helps to stop the silting up of the pipe), the trench will then be backfilled to the surface using 10mm washed pea shingle.
 These will be visible for a while until the grass grows over the top of the gravel.
 Inspection points along the Main drains will be installed for us to service and keep the pipes clear.